 Is it safe to travel in Madagascar?

-Nevertheless, please do not let a few isolated attacks in the headlines prevent you from travelling Madagascar safely with experienced guides, best organised by companies that have been working on the island for many years.
+Nevertheless, please do not let a few isolated attacks in the headlines prevent you from traveling Madagascar safely with experienced guides, best organized by companies that have been working on the island for many years.
 Good tour operators avoid danger zones and take all necessary precautions during your stay.
 In New York, London, Madrid or Barcelona you may also be attacked.
 Nevertheless, these cities are not considered “untravelable”.
-According to the Global Peace Index 2018, Madagascar is even a much more peaceful country than Italy, France, Greece, Great Britain or the USA.
+According to the Global Peace Index 2019, Madagascar is even a much more peaceful country than France, Greece or the USA.
 Basic and up-to-date information on the security situation in Madagascar can also be found at the Federal Foreign Office of your own country.

 Is the plague a real danger to tourists?